7 underrated places to live outside of the Randstad

 READ MORE | 5 reasons the Netherlands is the best place to live for expat families

-Now that the term has been explained let’s move on to what you’re really here for — the seven places we’d recommend to live outside of the Randstad.
+Now that the term has been explained, let’s move on to what you’re here for — the seven places we recommend for living outside the Randstad.

 1. Groningen: a student city well beyond the Randstad